 Welcome to BEACON

 The BEACON Biorefining Centre of Excellence is a partnership between Aberystwyth, Bangor and Swansea Universities, working in the field of conversion of biomass into biobased products.
-Led by Aberystwyth University, it is backed with £10.6 million from the European Regional Development Fund through the Welsh Government.
+Led by Aberystwyth University, it is backed with nearly £8 million from the European Regional Development Fund through the Welsh Government.

-BEACON helps Welsh businesses develop new ways of converting feedstocks, such as rye grass, oats and miscanthus (Asian elephant grass) amongst others, and waste streams into products which have applications in the pharmaceutical, chemicals, fuel and cosmetic industries.
+BEACON helps Welsh businesses develop new ways of converting feedstocks (e.g. rye grass, oats, miscanthus) and waste streams into products which have applications in the pharmaceutical, chemicals, fuel and cosmetic industries.
+Click here to see the companies and organisations in Wales across a range of different sectors with whom we have worked with since 2010.

 BEACON will build on research already underway at Aberystwyth University’s Institute of Biological Environmental and Rural Sciences (IBERS) to produce fuels from energy crops such as high-sugar grasses like rye.
 It will also enable Swansea University to focus on developing their expertise in using bacteria and fungi to digest, or ferment, plant matter within the bio-refining process.